Rural Municipality of Aberdeen No. 373: Economy

-Major employers in the RM include the Dreyfus Inland Grain Terminal (near CN line), Horizon Seed Processors pulse crop facility (also near the CN line) and the Hold On Industries manufacturing facility.
-The area economy is dominated by agriculture.
+Major employers in the RM include Agrium Canada, AGT Foods pulse crop facility, Parrish & Heimbecker Ltd., and the Hold-on Industries manufacturing facility.
+The area's economy is dominated by agriculture.

 Government

-The RM of Aberdeen No. 373 is governed by an elected municipal council and an appointed administrator that meets on the second Thursday of every month.
-The reeve of the RM is Martin Bettker while its administrator is Gordon Craig Baird.
-The RM's office is located in Aberdeen.
+The RM of Aberdeen No. 373 is governed by an elected Municipal Council and an appointed Administrator that meets on the second Thursday of every month.
+The Reeve of the RM is Martin Bettker while its Administrator is Bridgette Shwytky.
+The RM's Office is located in the town of Aberdeen.